COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Ministry of Environment and Parks

-Share your feedback on the actions outlined in the management plan through an online survey by October 3, 2021.
+Albertans shared their feedback on the actions outlined in the draft management plan through an online survey between August 23 to October 3, 2021.

 Feedback collected will strengthen future versions of the plan and help us improve tools and policies used to achieve our conservation mandate.